XuTheBunny/CHOP_EXERCISES/d3b-tech-exercises.md

 ### Data Exercise 2

-Count patients in database diagnosed with DERMITITIS at an encounter.
+Count patients in database diagnosed with DERMATITIS at an encounter.

 ### Data Exercise 3